PureCypher/webhook-phish/README.md

 # Webhook Phishing PoC

-⚠️ **IMPORTANT: This is a proof-of-concept (PoC) for SOC testing ONLY.
-Do not use in production or against real users.**
+⚠️ **THIS TOOLKIT IS FOR SOC PHISHING SIMULATION ONLY.
+DO NOT DEPLOY IN PRODUCTION.** ⚠️

 This project demonstrates a simulated phishing campaign using a webhook-based redirector for security operation centers (SOCs) to test detection and response capabilities.